globalseismology/avni/docs/public_release.md

 The `public` branch on [avni-private repository](https://github.com/globalseismology/avni-private) tracks the publicly open [avni repository](https://github.com/globalseismology/avni).
 The workflow for every public release involves getting all edits done in `public` based on a subset of codes selected from `main`.
 We need to write a shell script that removes the files not in [public file](.public) and parts of the files that are marked as private.

-Once `public` is tested and ready, an admin squashes all comments to a `'release-v1.0.0` branch and tags it:
+Once `public` is tested and ready, an admin squashes all comments to the `release` branch and tags it:
-`git checkout release-v1.0.0`
+`git checkout release`
 `git merge --squash public`
-`git commit -m "1.0.0"`
+`git commit -m "v1.0.0"`
-`git tag 1.0.0 -m "1.0.0"`
+`git tag v1.0.0 -m "v1.0.0"`
+`git push origin v1.0.0`

 Then the admin pulls the latest changes from and syncs with the [public repository](https://github.com/globalseismology/avni) using a series of commands such as below:
-`git remote add cig git@github.com:globalseismology/avni.git` `git pull cig master`
+`git remote add cig git@github.com:globalseismology/avni.git`
+`git pull cig main`
+`git push cig HEAD:main`
-`git push cig HEAD:master`
+`git push cig v1.0.0`

-We also need to push these changes to the branches on origin and merge the squashed commit back to `public` and `devel`.
+We also need to push these changes to the branches on origin and merge the squashed commit back to `main`.
 You may suspect that git would be confused merging a squashed commit back into branches containing the non-collapsed commits, but it all works just as expected.
 Git is smart enough to realize no changes need to be made when merging in the squashed commit, but we should still merge to keep our branches in sync.
-`git push origin master`
+`git push origin release`
 `git checkout public`
-`git merge master`
+`git merge release`
 `git push origin public`
-`git checkout devel`
+`git checkout main`
 `git merge public`
-`git push origin devel`
+`git push origin main`